Revenues of $847.2 million, compared with $805.7 million in 2013.

 the US dollar, the euro and the pound.

 Cost-reduction and margin-improvement Initiatives

-The results were affected by non-operating items, as summarized in the following table:
+The results were affected by non-operating items, as summarized in the

 Highlights and impact of non-operating items on results